Why do we use Blade?

 Understanding Blade Templates

-Simplifying PHP with Blade's Directives
+Making PHP Simpler with Blade's Directives

-Blade's true strength lies in its capacity to simplify the inclusion of PHP within your templates.
-Displaying a variable or array from a previous URL is as simple as writing {{ $my_variable }} in your Blade file, and the engine takes care of the rest.
+Blade's main strength is how it makes adding PHP to your templates easy.
+To show a variable or array from a previous URL is as simple as writing {{ $my_variable }} in your Blade file, and Blade takes care of the rest.

 Blade's directives also significantly reduce the complexity of PHP functions like loops, conditional statements, and more, making your code cleaner and more maintainable.